All Episodes

 Hey, look, before we wrap up today, I have to take just a brief moment here to extend sincere thanks to Sean Hannity.

-Somebody working on his staff.
+I got a note from somebody working on his staff.

-You're gonna want to watch this tonight.
+You're going to want to watch this tonight.

 So I turned it and I was floored.

-I honestly it was so strange.
+I honestly, it was so strange.

 And it just was over the top, exceptionally well done.

-I was I was uh well, I was dabbing at my eyes when this was going on because it was it was so heartfelt the way Sean spoke of this program and of me and our friendship, and I will always remember it.
+I was dabbing at my eyes when this was going on because it was so heartfelt the way Sean spoke of this program and of me and our friendship.

-It was I don't know how else to say it.
+It was, I don't know how else to say it.

 And I just have to.

-I sent Sean a note privately, thanked him, but I wanted to acknowledge it here on the program today, too, because it was just um it was just great and deeply meaningful.
+Thank you, but I wanted to acknowledge it here on the program today, too, because it was just great and deeply meaningful.

 All right, we'll take a quick break.